Where did you attend university/college?

 I am pursuing a career in hematology/oncology.
 I hope to have a particular focus in medical education and precision oncology in my future career!

-"The biggest strength of the Duke Program is the people/sense of community within the Duke Family from co-interns and residents to faculty members and our colleagues in other specialties."
+"The biggest strength of the Duke Program is the people/sense of community within the Duke Family from co-fellows and residents to faculty members and our colleagues in other specialties."

 Reflections on the Duke Program